 If you do not contact us, and do not make payment, action will be taken to recover any money outstanding.
-This will involve the issue of a Magistrates' Court summons, and could result in bailiff action, insolvency or even committal to prison.
+This will involve the issue of a Magistrates' Court summons, and could result in enforcement agent (formerly known as bailiff) action, insolvency or even committal to prison.

 The Council may decide to send a bailiff to your home if you owe Council Tax.

 Charges will be added to the debt owed every time the bailiff calls at your property.
 This can result in your debt increasing to substantially more than what was originally owed.

 On the first visit the bailiff may either:

 List and seize possession of your goods, or

 Obtain walking possession agreement allowing possession to take place at some later date, or